 Steven Dobson was appointed to the Board in September 2012.
 Mr Dobson is a financial planner and director of Mal Dobson & Associates, a family owned small business, specialising in financial advice to small business owners.
 He is also a former member of the WA Police.

-Mr Dobson has held many board memberships, and currently serves on the Meritum Financial Group Advisory Board.
-He is also a coach and committee member at Bull Creek Leeming Junior Football Club, a firefighter with Jandakot Volunteer Bushfire Brigade and an active Justice of the Peace.
+Mr Dobson holds board roles with ASIC Financial Advisers Consultative Committee, MLC Insurance Adviser Board and Meritum Financial Group.
+He is the President at Bull Creek Leeming Junior Football Club, a life member of Jandakot Volunteer Bushfire Brigade and a Justice of the Peace.

 Mr Dobson holds an MBA from Murdoch University and a Bachelor of Business from RMIT University.
 He is a graduate member of the Australian Institute of Company Directors.

 Nicolle Jenkins was appointed to the Board in December 2015.
 Ms Jenkins is managing director and founder of The Hub Marketing Communications, a strategic marketing and communications business.
 With more than twenty years experience in the marketing industry, she has expertise across all aspects of business development, digital strategy, brand and change management and marketing communications.